Workflow Tutorial Capture One Mobile iPad Tethering

 Is wireless tethering better than cabled tethering?

 That depends on the shoot.
-Cabled tethering is often the simplest and most direct option, while wireless tethering gives you greater movement and a more flexible setup on location.
+Cabled tethering is often the most direct and stable option, while wireless tethering gives you greater movement and a more flexible setup.

 Why use an iPad instead of a laptop for tethering?

 An iPad can be lighter, faster to set up, and much easier to carry on location.
-It gives photographers a more portable tethered workflow without losing the benefit of a larger review screen.
+It gives photographers a more portable tethered workflow while still offering a larger review screen.

 Who is this workflow best for?

-This kind of setup is useful for portrait photographers, commercial photographers, product shooters, educators, and creators who want a clean and efficient mobile Capture One workflow.
+This setup is useful for portrait photographers, commercial photographers, product shooters, educators, and creators who want a clean and efficient mobile Capture One workflow.

 Some links on this page may be affiliate links, which means I may earn a commission at no extra cost to you.
 I only feature software, tools, and workflow resources that are genuinely relevant to photography, filmmaking, and professional content creation.